IDCubed/oms-inside/README.md

 ## Philosophy

-**Separate Measure from Improve (Engine and Application)** There are [many](http://www.happsee.com/) [happiness-related](https://www.happier.com/) applications.
+**Separate Measure from Improve (Engine and Application)** There are [many](http://www.happsee.com/) [happiness-related](https://www.happier.com/) [applications](http://www.mappiness.org.uk/).
 There is no standard way mobile applications measure happiness.
 We're building the Happathon Engine, a happiness measurement tool co-designed with psychologists that any mobile happiness app can include.
 That way developers can spend less time measuring well-being, and more time improving it.
 To [dogfood](http://en.wikipedia.org/wiki/Eating_your_own_dog_food) it, we're also building the Happathon Application designed to measurably improve well-being.

 **Empower Community**
-TODO (community visualizations, survey additions, challenges)
+TODO (community visualizations, question additions, challenges)

 **Rapid Iteration**
 A web app to run in iPhone and Android to iterate quickly, combined with a mobile sensor library to gain rich data for insights.
 On Android, the application runs in a webview paired with the sensor library funf journal or emotionsense libraries.